Red Hill (ACT)

 Red Hill has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely to impact the area.
-Notable projects are Yarra Rossa, The Parks, Red Hill, Red Hill Integrated Plan, and Canberra Hospital Master Plan, as detailed below for relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects that could affect this region.
+Notable projects include Griffith-Narrabundah Community Centre & Oval Upgrade, Yarra Rossa, The Parks, Red Hill, and Canberra Hospital Master Plan.
+Below is a list of the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.